btbristow/tutorials/certbot-with-cloudflare.md

 ## Configure the certificate check script

-Download the certificate check script and run it once to create a configuration file.
-Then, add your certificate details to the file.
+Download the certificate check script and run it once to create a configuration file where you add your certificate details.

 1. Download the script and make it executable: